-Hiking is a great way to get in some amazing exercise while at the same time being in the great outdoors.
-It serves as a form of meditation as well as a sweat session.
-However, the day can quickly turn if you are not dressed appropriately.
-We are here to help you figure out what may be best for you to wear hiking in the summer.
+Hiking is a great way to clear your mind and exercise but the day can quickly turn if you are not dressed appropriately.
+We are here to help you figure out what will best for you to wear hiking in warm weather.

 What do you wear hiking? <<< We get this question all. the. time.
 Instead of replying to each person individually I figured I would do an official post so that it could live on forever. 😉